 ●A decrease in subsequent hospitalization (three out of three studies)

-●A decrease in in-hospital deaths (three studies) and ICU deaths (one study) and an increase in in-home deaths (two studies)
+●A decrease in in-hospital deaths (three studies) and intensive care unit deaths (one study) and an increase in in-home deaths (two studies)

 ADVANCE DIRECTIVES — Advance directives (ADs) are the documents a person completes while still in possession of decisional capacity about how treatment decisions should be made on her or his behalf in the event she or he loses the capacity to make such decisions.
 They are legal tools directing treatment decision-making and/or appoint surrogate decision makers.
 Although a component of advance care planning (ACP), an AD does not imply that ACP occurred, and thorough ACP does not always yield ADs (eg, if the patient does not voice any choices, or declines to have their choices recorded).

-It is important to remember that ADs are not to be followed unless the patient has lost the ability to make decisions for himself.
-It is also important to remember that ADs can be revoked orally by the patient at any time (so long as he or she has maintained decisional capacity).
+It is important to remember that ADs are only acted upon when the patient has lost the ability to make decisions for himself.
+It is also important to remember that ADs can be revoked orally or in writing by the patient at any time (so long as he or she has maintained decisional capacity).

 Other instruments, although not commonly used, include the Instructional Directive and Values History.
 (See 'Other instruments' below.)